rpmoseley/pyisam/doc/indexmap.rst

-  The kdesc attribute stores the key description as calculated by the pyisam package, this is used to match the indexes defined in the table to those actually present on the ISAM table, this attribute will be set regardless of whether the index exists on the underlying ISAM table.
+  The kdesc attribute stores the key description as calculated by the pyisam package, this is used to match the indexes defined in the table to those actually present on the ISAM table, this attribute will set regardless of whether the index exists on the underlying ISAM table.

   The name attribute stores the name of the index as defined in pyisam package, this permits the ISAM index to be referenced by number or name.

-  The idx_defn attribute stores the definition of the index as defined by the ISAMindex object.
+  The int_defn attribute stores the definition of the index as defined by the ISAMindex object.

   The isam_desc attribute stores the key description of the index as read from the underlying ISAM table, if no index actually exists then None is stored instead.